tomasantunes/main-wiki2/The Problem/Quiz1.md

 - Would you like me to be more productive and do more in less time?
 - Are you unable to have a normal life because of my work?
 - Do you like the feedback you get after you tell me that I am useless?
+- Is there a particular job you are waiting for that nevers gets done?